 - Now feel the weight of the pot with dry soil compared to the pots with moist and soaking wet soil.
 Memorize the feeling and use it to guide you when you water.

-And remember, you are looking for moist not wet.
+And remember, you are looking for moisture not wet.

 2. Yellowing leaves and insufficient lighting

-All plants need light as the process of photosynthesis converts light energy into the energy needed for plant growth and development.
+All plants need light as the process of photosynthesis converts light energy into the energy required for plant growth and development.

 And it is not as simple as more light is always better.
 You need to find a balance.